ianmackers99/capstone/README.md

 - Expected Improvement (EI) acquisition functions

+I've also used:

-I've also used an LLM during the later stages of the project to help select sample points close to existing maxima
+- LLM during the later stages of the project to help select sample points close to existing maxima

+- Principal Compenent Analysis (PCA) to identify those features which make significant difference to the result

+## Week By Week Strategy

 Week 1: I wasn’t sure what to expect so used a conservative, exploratory approach for all functions